-“Ultimately, what we want to achieve is a compression of wages in our workplace, not increasing wage gaps but wage compression taking place largely by uplifting of lower-wage workers in Singapore.
+“Ultimately, we want to achieve a compression of wages in our workplace, not increasing wage gaps but wage compression largely by uplifting of lower-wage workers in Singapore.
 That is what we hope to achieve.”

 Of course, some may ask why the Singapore government doesn’t simply raise the minimum wage altogether.

 DPM Wong, who is also Singapore’s Finance Minister, cautioned that the move could lead to companies hiring fewer workers as a result.
 He also noted that some countries with the highest minimum wage structure have high income gaps and high unemployment rates.

 “There is no silver bullet in solving this problem.
 We always have to be careful as we work through solutions.
 We have to be careful about unintended consequences,” he said.

 That said, DPM Wong shared that ultimately advancing the well-being of lower-wage workers is a crucial focus for the Government.
 This is why it is “co-funding a bit of the wage increases, and also spending more on Workfare, in order to uplift the wages of lower-wage workers.”

 Senior Minister of State for Manpower Zaqy Mohamad, who was also at the workshop, added that society needs to help uplift the lives of lower-wage workers in other aspects, such as “rest areas, working conditions, and making sure they get their rest hours.”

 (These) should be second nature to use as we think of them as employees who need rest and respect, and not be treated as second class citizens.

 So what exactly are the PWM and Workfare models and programmes, and how will they help lower-wage workers?
 Read on more to find out.